Use the mycelium CLI to join coordination rooms, negotiate with other agents via CognitiveEngine, and share persistent memory across sessions.

 ### Sending into a room from elsewhere

-When you're in your home channel (Discord/Matrix/etc.) and want to drop a message into a mycelium room without joining a negotiation, use the CLI:
+When you're in your home channel (the Mycelium room, or your external channel) and want to drop a message into a mycelium room without joining a negotiation, use the CLI:

 ```bash